louisbemberg/louisbemberg/README.md

 ## Hi There, thanks for swinging by!
 My name's **Louis**.
 I'm currently a Master of Engineering student at U.C.
-Berkeley, where I'm studying Industrial Engineering and Operations Research (IEOR) with a focus on Machine Learning and Data Science.
+Berkeley, where I'm studying Industrial Engineering and Operations Research (IEOR) with a focus on Machine Learning and Data Science while maintaining my passion for software engineering.
 Previously, I worked as a Fullstack web developer with a preference for back-end.

 ![Waving Gif](https://media.giphy.com/media/3oKIPsx2VAYAgEHC12/giphy.gif)